 Some jackets have an inner mesh lining for additional warmth and comfort.
 If moisture builds up inside the jacket, it can feel cool against the skin.
 The mesh keeps the outer fabric away from the skin and traps warm air.

 The lining can add more bulk, so most packable jackets are unlined.
-However, thanks to recent developments in fabric technology, it is possible to create a jacket that is warm, waterproof and packable.
+The packable jackets of the past have a reputation for feeling clammy against the skin but, thanks to recent developments in fabric technology, it is possible to create a jacket that is warm, waterproof and packable.
+For example, the Gore Wear C5 Gore-Tex SHAKEDRY 1985 Insulated Jacket has Polartec® Alpha® fabric which traps body heat and keeps rain out whilst allowing moisture to escape.

 If you just want to use your jacket to keep you dry as you nip to the shops, breathability isn't so important.
 However, if you're riding hard or over longer distances, the level of breathability of a jacket will have a significant effect on your comfort.